hiiamboris/red-spaces-gitlab-mirror/vids.md

 ### Coloring

 Sets `color` facet of the new space.
-Not all spaces support it: `color` should be used by the stylesheet.
+Not all spaces support it: `color` should be used by the stylesheet to have effect.

 Syntax: `<color>`\
 where `color` can be: